The Kosmosis Approach to Crypto Rug Pull Detection: The Kosmosis Approach to Incremental Knowledge Graph Construction

 Enrichment data enhances the data obtained from primary data sources with supplementary context regarding \aclp{rwe}.
 Attributions involve the mapping of blockchain addresses to their corresponding real-world entities.
 This task is largely dependent on data sourced from a network of experts, such as team members from blockchain projects.
 The input data for the attribution process is typically not consistent in its timing, as it depends on when the experts provide updates or when new information becomes available.
 As a result, the enrichment data processing workflow is designed to operate at regular intervals, ensuring that the \ac{kg} is updated systematically and remains as up-to-date as possible.

 To further enrich the \ac{kg}, data from external knowledge bases is integrated.
-In our case, we use the Golden Knowledge Graph due to its concentrated information on tech startups and cryptocurrencies.
+In our case, we use the \emph{Golden Knowledge Graph} due to its concentrated information on tech startups and cryptocurrencies.
 This external graph offers a wealth of information about crypto projects, including details about their founders, team members, and project descriptions.
 Such depth of data provides a valuable context that can significantly improve the understanding of entities in the constructed \ac{kg}.

-The workflow for integrating knowledge from an external Knowledge Graph is event-driven, activated once the knowledge storage indicates the addition of new entities from the social media platform X. Then, the workflow triggers a process to pull in additional background information from the Golden Enrichment \ac{api} \cite{golden2024}.
-It uses the X username that has been newly included in the \ac{kg} as unique identifier to fetch relevant data.
+The workflow for integrating knowledge from an external \ac{kg} is event-driven, activated once the knowledge storage indicates the addition of new entities from the social media platform $\mathbb{X}$.
+Then, the workflow triggers a process to pull in additional background information from the Golden Enrichment \ac{api} \cite{golden2024}.
+It uses the $\mathbb{X}$ username that has been newly included in the \ac{kg} as unique identifier to fetch relevant data.